muneeb003/App-Todo/README.md

 # React-Todo-App
-- See the master branch.
-# Todo App

 This is a simple and interactive Todo App built with React.
 It consists of three main components: Forms, TodoList, and Todo.